Particular/docs.particular.net/samples/open-telemetry/metrics-shim/sample.md

 - Handler time
 - Retries

+> [!NOTE]
-NOTE: Starting from version 9.1, NServiceBus natively exposes these metrics via OpenTelemetry.
+Starting from version 9.1, NServiceBus natively exposes these metrics via OpenTelemetry.

 It is possible to expose these metrics via OpenTelemetry by using a shim.